 False Accusations of Sexual Assault in the State of Florida

 Unfortunately, false accusations are not all that uncommon regarding sex offenses.
 False accusations most often occur during a divorce, a child custody case or a bad breakup.
 The false accusations may be simple retaliation or revenge or could be to gain the upper hand during the division of assets or to gain custody of a child.
-As an example, a wife may allege her husband sexually assaulted her on multiple occasions during their marriage, with a goal of being awarded a larger portion of the marital assets.
+As an example, a wife may allege her husband sexually assaulted her on multiple occasions during their marriage, with the goal of being awarded a larger portion of the marital assets.
 A parent may coerce a child into claiming sexual abuse from the other parent in order to gain sole custody of the children out of nothing more than spite.
 False accusations can be difficult to disprove unless a clear motivation for the accusations can be established.

 Potential Defenses to Sexual Assault in the State of Florida

-Of course the defense presented on your behalf by your Florida criminal defense attorney will depend largely on the circumstances in your case, however some of the more common defenses include:
+Of course, the defense presented on your behalf by your Florida criminal defense attorney will depend largely on the circumstances in your case, however, some of the more common defenses include:

 - Actual innocence—you are absolutely not guilty of the charges of sexual assault;